-- Absurdly-Spacious Sewer: Ethan, Liara and Feron sneak into the abandoned mining facility to capture Shepard’s body through the wastewater pipe.
-Downplayed, as mining always produces large quantities of wastewater and the pipes of the size shown (they’re implied to be just large enough to move through) are quite likely to be used.
-Because the facility processes eezo, the water is radioactive as well; they could only get through because of Ethan’s Rad-X.
+- Absurdly Spacious Sewer: Ethan, Liara and Feron snuck into the abandoned mining facility to get Shepard’s body through the wastewater pipe.
+Downplayed, as mining always produced large quantities of wastewater and the pipes of the size shown (they’re implied to be just large enough to move through) are quite likely to be used.
+Because the facility processed eezo, the water was radioactive as well; they could only get through because of Ethan’s Rad-X.

-- Action Girl: While Liara seems obvious at first glance, the unnamed Blue Suns Commander fits this trope much better.
+- Action Girl: Liara was an obvious one along with an unnamed Blue Suns Commander fits this trope much better.

-- After-Action Patch-Up: Much of the epilogue is summed up as this.
+- After Action Patch Up: Much of the epilogue can be summed up as this.

 - Alien Arts Are Appreciated: Batarian Pyro Jath’Kar taunts the Courier with a reference to the Apocalypse Now.

 - Aliens Speaking English: Averted.
-The Courier cannot understand any of the alien languages until he purchases a translator from a human-run shop.
+The Courier couldn't understand any of the alien languages until he purchases a translator from a human-run shop.

 - Anti-Hero: Ethan is depicted as such, specifically a Pragmatic Hero.
-To start, he killed a batarian thug stop him from mugging him and looted the corpse for anything of value to use, he agreed to work with Cerberus on a project to repair his Transportalponder, abandoned Liara and Feron at the mercy of Tazzik when things turned for the worse during their pursuit of Shepard and took a Blue Suns Centurion hostage to extract information on Liara's and Feron's coordinates from her comrades, only to kill her when his demands were not met and saw through the distraction the Blue Suns were attempting to make.
+To start, he killed a batarian thug, stopping him from mugging him and looted the corpse for anything of value to use.
+He agreed to work with Cerberus on a project to repair his Transportalponder, abandoned Liara and Feron at the mercy of Tazzik when things turned for the worse during their pursuit of Shepard, and took a Blue Suns Centurion hostage to extract information on Liara's and Feron's coordinates from her comrades.
 Given where he came from, it's justified.

 - Ascetic Aesthetic: The Shadow Broker’s base at Alingon is described as being absolutely grey and utilitarian and with good reason.
 The building was spliced out of several pre-made hubs so that the dedicated architect wouldn’t have to be employed.